 The specs didn't change much on the 2000 Mustang GT.
 The New Edge Mustang was here to stay, and it wasn't changing its tune.

-The 0-60 speed wasn't quite as good, likely due to some minor aerodynamic changes, but otherwise, the 2001 Mustang GT specs didn't change.
+The 0-60 speed wasn't quite as good, likely due to some minor aerodynamic changes, but otherwise, the 2001 Mustang GT performance parts and specs didn't change.
 That's an easy fix, however, with 2001 Mustang GT upgrades from Lethal Performance.
 On the bright side, the interior of the 2001 got a completely redesigned center panel (if that's something you care about).

 Again, only minor changes on the 2002 Mustang GT, and nothing that really affected its specs.
 Make your car stand out from the crowd with 2002 Mustang GT aftermarket parts that will add power, handling and style.